praveenkandasamy/Learn_Data_Science_Skills_in_4_months/README.md

 SQL for Newbs on Udemy - Course is no longer than 5 hours , finish watching and doing mysql excercises by end of month

 ## Week 5-8 September
 Course 2 R Programming
-Course 5 Exploratory Data Analysis
+DAX course
+M language
 Power BI certification

 ## Week 9-12 October
-Course 6 Reproducible Research

 ## Week 13-16 November
-Course 7 Reproducible Research

 ## Week 5-8 December
 Spratan Competition and rest and relax for Summer